michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 4. But thou hast a few names in Sardis who have not defiled their vestments; and they shall walk with me in white, because they are worthy.

-5. He who overcometh shall be clothed in white vestments, and I will not blot theirShemo dilhun. name from the book of life; and I will confess their name before my Father, and before his angels.
+5. He who overcometh shall be clothed in white vestments, and I will not blot their

 6. He who hath ears, let him hear what the Spirit saith to the churches.

-7. And to the angel of the church which is in Philadelphia write: These saith the Holy, the True, who hath the key of David; who openeth and no man shutteth,Lit. holdeth. and who shutteth and no man openeth.
+7. And to the angel of the church which is in Philadelphia write: These saith the Holy, the True, who hath the key of David; who openeth and no man shutteth,

 8. I know thy works; and, behold, I have given before thee an open door, which no man can shut; because thou hast a little strength, and hast kept my word, and hast not denied my name.

-9. Behold, I will giveto those of the synagogue of Satana, who say that they are Jihudoyee, and are not, but lie; behold, I will make them to come and worship before thy feet, and they shall know that I have loved thee.
+9. Behold, I will give

 10. Because thou hast kept the word of my patience, I will keep thee from the hour of temptation, which is to come upon all the habitable world, to try them who dwell upon the earth.